 He's also seduced his female USDA boss so he might be bisexual.

 Another cibopath.
 He is an agent of the FDA who mentors Tony when he first joins.
 He murdered health inspector Evan Pepper and believes that the government is covering up the truth about the bird flu epidemic.
 It is implied that he lost a significant other in the epidemic.
 While he has the same powers as Tony, he is much fatter and is seen eating food besides beets, getting far more pleasant or tolerable visions from his food.

-Curb-Stomp Battle: Almost every fight Mason gets into is extremley one sided, even against a horde of ninja. [[spoiler: he takes down tony in less than a minute after Tony attempts to arrest him, beats Colby to a pulp, and easily defeats a man with a wide array of powers thanks to his abliity to get power from candy simply by exploiting the man's one weakness.
+Curb-Stomp Battle: Almost every fight Mason gets into is extremely one sided, even against a horde of ninja. he takes down Tony in less than a minute after Tony attempts to arrest him, beats Colby to a pulp, and easily defeats a man with a wide array of powers thanks to his ability to get power from candy simply by exploiting the man's one weakness.

 Evil Counterpart: To Tony and Colby.
-He's a chibopath like tony but one willing to work far outside the law, in contrast to Tony's by the book cop nature and like Colby he believes the bird-flu epidemic was a coverup, but unlike Savoy Colby refuses to go against the law to do so.
+He's a chibopath like Tony, but one willing to work far outside the law.
+This is in contrast to Tony's by the book cop nature, and, like Colby, he believes the bird-flu epidemic was a coverup.
+However, unlike Savoy, Colby refuses to go against the law to do so.

 Tony's girlfriend.
 She is a saboscrivner, meaning that she can write or talk about food so vividly that it can cause people to actually taste it.
 She uses her ability in her job as a newspaper food critic.
 Her power allows Tony to taste foods without the often disgusting visions that usually come with them.
 The two begin dating though Amelia is sometimes annoyed at the time taken up by Tony's job.